heptarch/heptarch.github.io/drafts/demon-bh.md

 for each bit of entropy reduced in the gas, the demon creates at least a bit of entropy in its computer.

-This seems like a good general resolution of Maxwell's demonic paradox.
+This seems to resolve Maxwell's demonic paradox.
 But Bennett, Landauer, Toffoli, Fredkin, and others realized that computing can be done *reversibly*.
 No bits need to be erased, so no entropy costs need to be paid!